R-Squared

 HKEY_CURRENT_USER\Software\Beiley Software\Fund Manager\CurrentVersion\techanal

 named "benchmarklog" and set it to a value of "1".
-The log file is named "stats_log.txt", and will be located in your Application Data\Fund Manager folder.
-The most recent investment's calculation details are written to this log file.
+The log file is named "stats_log.txt", and will be located in your user's AppData\Roaming\Fund Manager folder (usually a hidden folder).
+This log file is deleted upon exiting Fund Manager.

 See Also